(California Certified Legal Secretary)

 These are all great reasons for taking the exam, but what about the reasons for not taking it?

 - I don’t know what the CCLS Exam is.
-The California Certified Legal Secretary exam is an 8-hour exam given twice a year (March and September), and tests your knowledge in the following areas: California Legal Procedures (including litigation, business, probate, family and real estate), Legal Terminology, Legal Computations (calendaring and math), Ability to Community Effectively (grammar, punctuation, etc.), Skills (proofreading skills), Reasoning & Ethics, and Law Office Administration (computer knowledge, etc.).
+The California Certified Legal Secretary exam is an 8-hour exam given twice a year (March and September), and tests your knowledge in the following areas: California Legal Procedures (including litigation, business, probate, family and real estate), Legal Terminology, Legal Computations (calendaring and math), Ability to Communicate Effectively (grammar, punctuation, etc.), Skills (proofreading skills), Reasoning & Ethics, and Law Office Administration (computer knowledge, etc.).

 - My employer doesn’t know what the CCLS exam is and won’t recognize me for passing, so why bother?
 Many employers don’t know what the CCLS exam is all about, but if we all educate them as to what the exam consists of, what is involved in studying for the exam, and what the benefits are of having a CCLS on their staff, they will become more familiar with the program, and more likely to recognize CCLSs on their staff.